shakfu/py-js/README.md

 Implemented for `py` objects only.

 - **Line REPL**.
-The `py` object has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
-The repls include a convenient menu with all of the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of entries in a session.
-Of course, a coll can made to save all commands if required.
+The `py` object has two bpatcher line `repls`: one, `py_repl_plux.maxpat` which embeds a `py` object and another, `py_repl.maxpat` which has an outlet to connect to one.
+The repls include a convenient menu with all of the `py` object's methods and also feature `coll`-based history via arrow-up/arrow-down recall of entries in a session.
+A `coll` can made to save all commands if required.

 - **Multiedit REPL**.
-Another bpatcher combines a textedit for writing multiliine python code which will be `exec`'ed into the respective `py` external's namespace with a simple line repl strictly for `eval`ing objects in the namespace.
+Another bpatcher, `py_multiedit.maxpat`, combines a `textedit` object for writing multiliine python code to be executed in the respective `py` external's namespace, and a simple line repl strictly for evaluating objects in the namespace.

-- **External Editor Filewatcher**. `py_extedit.maxpat` is a bpatcher which wraps wraps the `filewatcher` object and opens a watched file in an external editor.
-If the the watched file is saved by the editor, it will be sent out as text via the outlet and can be received, for example, by the `py` object's inlet, to enable reloading python code after save.
+- **External Editor Filewatcher**. `py_extedit.maxpat` is a bpatcher which wraps the `filewatcher` object and opens a *watched* file in an external editor.
+If the file is saved by the editor, it will be sent out as text via the outlet and can be received, for example, by the `py` object's inlet, to enable a kind of load-on-save workflow.

+- **Code Editor**.
+Double-clicking on the `py` object opens a code-editor.
+This is populated by a `read` message which reads a file into the editor and saves the filepath to the external's attribute.
+A `load` message also `reads` the file followed by `execfile`.
+Saving the text in the editor uses the attribute filepath and execs the saved code to the object's namespace.

 - **Experimental Remote Console**.
 A method (due to [Iain Duncan](https://github.com/iainctduncan)) of sending code to the `py` node via `udp` has been implemented and allows for send-from-editor and send-from-interactive-console capabilities.
 The clients are still in their infancy, but this method looks promising since you get syntax highlighting, syntax checking, and other features.
 It assumes you want to treat your `py` nodes as remotely accessible `server/interpreters-in-max`.

-- **Code Editor**.
-Double-clicking the `py` object opens a code-editor.
-This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
-A `load` message also `reads` the file followed by `execfile`.
-Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

 ```
 zedit: [python interpreter / web server] <-> [web-editor / web-console]
 ```

-- **`zedit`: a python3 external with an embedded web server**. `zedit` is a python-enabled external by virtue of using the `mamba` single-header library and also embeds the [mongoose embedded webserver](https://mongoose.ws).
-On the frontend, it uses modern javascript, [jquery-terminal](https://terminal.jcubic.pl) and the powerful [code-mirror](https://codemirror.net) web text editor widget to create a reasonably powerful web-editor / web-console which communicates with the mongoose webserver and the underlying python interpreter and all of this is packaged in a Max external.
+- **`zedit`: a python3 external with an embedded web server**. `zedit` is a python3-enabled external by virtue of using the `mamba` single-header library and also embeds the [mongoose embedded webserver](https://mongoose.ws).
+On the frontend, it uses modern javascript, [jquery-terminal](https://terminal.jcubic.pl) and the widely-used [code-mirror](https://codemirror.net) web text editor widget to create a web-editor / web-console which can be accessed from a browser and which communicates via the mongoose webserver with the underlying python interpreter.

 For `pyjs` objects, code editing is already provided by the [js](https://docs.cycling74.com/max8/refpages/js) Max object.

-#### Scripting Max via the builtin `api` module
+#### Scripting Max with Python via the builtin `api` module

 A subset of the Max c-api is wrapped by the cython-based `api` module (`api.pyx`).
-Prior to compilation it is converted to c-code and then built and embedded in the external during compilation.
-This enables a custom python builtin module called `api` to be importable by all python code which run in `py` objects.
+Prior to compilation it is converted to c and then compiled into the external.
+This exposes a Python *builtin* module called `api` to all python code running on `py` objects.

-This makes it easy to call Max c-api methods from python.
+The `api` module includes functions and cython extension classes which make it relatively easy to call Max c-api methods from python.
 This is without doubt the most powerful feature of the `py` external.

-As of this writing the following Max objects have been wrapped to some extent:
+As of this writing the following extension classes which wrap their corresponding Max datastructures are included in the `api` module: `Atom`, `AtomArray`, `Table`, `Buffer`, `Dictionary`, `Database`, `Linklist`, `Binbuf`, `Hashtab` and `Patcher`.

-- [x] PyExternal: gives python code access to the `py` external's methods and data
+In addition, a cython extension class, `PyExternal`, gives python code access to the c-based `py` external's data and methods.

-- [x] Atom: the pervasive `t_atom`
-- [x] Atom Array: a container for an array of atoms
-- [x] Binbuf: a text buffer data structure
-- [x] Buffer: full wraps the buffer~ object
-- [x] Database: SQLite database access
-- [x] Dictionary: structured/hierarchical data that is both sortable and fast
-- [x] Hash Table: hash table for mapping symbols to data
-- [ ] Index Map: managed array of pointers
-- [x] Linked List: doubly-linked-list
-- [ ] Quick Map: a double hash with keys mapped to values and vice-versa
-- [x] String Object: wrapper for C-strings with an API for manipulating them
-- [ ] Symbol Object: wrapper for symbols
-- [x] Table
-- [x] Patcher: to enable scripting via the `[thepatcher]`

-To give a sense of the level of integration: the following example demonstrates how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api`module.
+To give a sense of the level of integration which is possible as a result of this module, the following example demonstrates how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api` module's `Buffer` extension class:

 ```python
 import api